iotifiedBigYus/mustapekka/diary.md

 ## Sam, 5.6.24

-Added eyesight using digital differential analysis (DDA).
+Added eye sight using digital differential analysis (DDA).
 Taking inspiration from games like Robbery Bob, the dog will react when it sees the player.

+## Sam, 6.6.24

+The dog now runs towards the player if it sees it.
+I took a bark sound effect made by Gruber from the pico8 game secret santa.

+TODO:
+- the dog should not notice the player if the slope of the sight line is big.